Protesters to greet Pope in Dublin amid sex abuse scandal

 In the nearly four decades that have elapsed, Ireland has become a far less Catholic country both socially and legally.
 Irish voters have struck down bans on divorce, same-sex marriage and, most recently, abortion.
 And Ireland's church attendance has waned from 90% to about 30% as revelations of abuse by Catholic-run institutions continue to damage its moral authority and diminish its influence.

+On Sunday the Pontiff begged "the Lord's forgiveness" for clerical sexual abuse, during a visit to the Knock Sanctuary, a Catholic pilgrimage site where villagers say they witnessed an apparition of the Virgin Mary in 1879.

+"None of us can fail to be moved by the stories of minors who suffered abuse, were robbed of their innocence and left scarred by painful memories," Pope Francis said during a speech at the Sanctuary.

-On Saturday, the Pope again apologized for the "appalling" historic child abuse in the Church after Irish Prime Minister Leo Varadkar called for "zero tolerance" against predator priests and to ensure "that from words flow actions."
+The Pope again apologized for the "appalling" historic child abuse in the Church on Saturday after Irish Prime Minister Leo Varadkar called for "zero tolerance" against predator priests and to ensure "that from words flow actions."

 Varadkar, the country's first openly gay leader, said the time had come "for us to build a new, more mature relationship between church and state in Ireland -- a new covenant for the 21st century."